Kasu724/ai-art-detector/README.md

 # AI Art Detector

-Research-style image classifier for detecting whether an artwork image is more likely AI-generated or human-made.
+An image classifier for detecting whether an artwork image is more likely AI-generated or human-made.

-The repository is designed as a serious engineering project rather than a single notebook:
-- manifest-driven data preparation
-- real public dataset download adapter for a Hugging Face benchmark
-- PyTorch transfer-learning training pipeline
-- evaluation with threshold tuning, ROC-AUC, calibration, and error analysis
-- FastAPI inference API
-- Streamlit demo
-- Docker support
-- experiment configs for baseline and improved variants
-- reproducible artifact layout and tests

 ## Motivation